NVIDIA/aistore/docs/lifecycle_node.md

 Done.
 ```

-Admission is all-or-nothing: if any named node is unknown, is the current primary, or is already in
+Admission is all-or-nothing: if any named node is unknown or is the current primary, the entire request
-maintenance, the entire request is rejected and no node is touched.
-Conversely, once the transaction is
+is rejected and no node is touched.
+Conversely, once the transaction is underway, a node that
-underway, a node that disappears - keepalive-removed, for instance - does not abort it; the remaining
+disappears - keepalive-removed, for instance - does not abort it; the remaining nodes complete
-nodes complete normally.
+normally.

-Operation-specific state checks also apply (for example, `start-maintenance`/`shutdown`/`decommission`
+Operation-specific state checks also apply. `start-maintenance` skips a node that has already completed
-reject nodes already in maintenance, while `stop-maintenance` requires nodes currently in maintenance).

-While a global rebalance is running, further membership changes are rejected.
-Wait for it to finish
-(`ais show rebalance`) before issuing the next batch.
+the same transition, and `stop-maintenance` skips a node that is already active.
+If every named node is
+skipped, the command reports "nothing to do" and leaves the cluster map untouched.
+Repeating
+`start-maintenance` while its post-rebalance state remains unconfirmed is rejected because that state
+cannot be distinguished from an interrupted operation.
+A completed maintenance state can instead be
+advanced to `shutdown` or `decommission`; `stop-maintenance` refuses a node that is being
+decommissioned.

 ### Skipping Rebalance